LilyMilanova/iris-task/README.md

   - Allows input of research article abstracts and returns predicted categories.

 ## Technologies Used
-- Python
+- Python 3.10.16
+- TensorFlow (including tensorflow-macos and tensorflow-metal)
-- TensorFlow/Keras
+- PyTorch
+- Hugging Face Transformers and Datasets
-- Scikit-learn
+- Scikit-learn and Scikit-multilearn
 - NLTK
+- Pandas
+- NumPy
+- Matplotlib
+- WordCloud
+- Optuna (for hyperparameter optimization)
+- Accelerate
-- Django REST Framework
+- Django (REST Framework)
-- Poetry

 ## How to Use
 1. Clone the repository.